What’s The Best Robotic Vacuum Cleaner For 2020?

 Overall the Mamibot ProVac Plus2 provides a good clean and mop on a room by room basis.
 So we can’t knock that.
 Our score 5/10.

 Using a combination of side brushes and roller, the i300 delivers a superb clean to a range of surfaces.
 There are 5 cleaning modes to choose from including Auto, Edge and Spot.
-So no matter your need, there’s a mode for your situation.

 Finally, it’s virtually silent with a noise rating of 57dB.
 So you can work, sleep or watch TV while it does it thing without distracting you.